 When a roof begins to leak, many people are aware that it needs to be replaced.
 After all, that’s a simple way to determine if a new roof is needed.
 Believe it or not, a leak isn’t the sole factor that necessitates replacement.
 As a matter of fact, a leak is frequently the last indicator that a roof requires replacement.
 A roof nearing the end of its useful life may exhibit a variety of other signs.
-These signs are listed below:
+The top 5 signs that it’s time to replace your roof are listed below:

 Mildew and Mold Growth

 The presence of mildew or mold on your ceiling could indicate that your roof is leaking.
 While this may be true, it could also indicate that you have a condensation problem or a plumbing issue.
 To be certain, double-check that your insulation is dry and that your home is well-ventilated.
 Before continuing with a roof repair, ensure there are no leaks in your bathroom fixtures or plumbing lines.
 After all, repairing any of these issues is less expensive than replacing the roof.

 Wind damage is a common cause of cracked shingles.
 If the cracks only affect a couple shingles, changing them is perhaps the most cost-effective option.
 If, on the other hand, there are cracks strewn throughout your roof, it’s a sure sign you should replace it.
 Looking in your attic, turning out the lights, and peering upwards at your roof are other ways you can search for cracks.
 Additionally, incoming light could indicate that cracks are present in your roof and needs to be repaired immediately.
 It is strongly advised to replace your roof within three years after noticing roof damage.